 About Dr. Raffit Hassan

 Dr. Raffit Hassan is a leading researcher at the Center for Cancer Research in Bethesda, Maryland.
-He works beside many of the top cancer experts in the nation.
+He works beside many of the top mesothelioma doctors in the nation.
 His research focuses on developing and testing new drugs to treat mesothelioma.

 He received his medical degree from the University of Kashmir, India, in 1988.
 From there, he completed a residency at the University of Buffalo’s Sisters Hospital, followed by a fellowship at the National Cancer Institute.